Mom charged in shooting of high school student near Tomball: Constable

-Authorities say the mother has been charged with aggravated assault with a deadly weapon.
+Precious Latoya Folks was arrested Friday afternoon.
+The Harris County Pct.
+4 Constable's Office said the fight broke out sometime before 3:30 p.m.

+Folks allegedly emerged from her home with a handgun and pulled the trigger, striking a teen.

-The teen was transported to a hospital with a gunshot wound and is undergoing surgery.
-We do not know their condition.
+The victim was transported to Tomball Hospital with a gunshot wound.
+His condition is not known.

+Folks is facing a felony charge of aggravated assault with a deadly weapon.

+This isn't her first brush with law enforcement, however.
+Records indicate she has faced a laundry list of charges since 2006, including deadly conduct and for making a terroristic threat.

 #NOW- Heavy police presence in the 20300 block of Yosemite Falls Drive.
 Constables are on scene investigating a shooting where a mother has shot a local high school student after a disturbance broke out.
 Juvenile has been transported to a local hospital with a gun shot wound. pic.twitter.com/q7Cbzs7Nn0— Mark Herman, Harris County Constable Precinct 4 (@Pct4Constable) August 23, 2019